 Social media communications nearly always pass the public test, so will be regulated if they also pass the purpose test.
 In many cases, the cost of posting an individual tweet or updating a Facebook page is small.
 However, if you are producing infographics or videos that pass the purpose test, you must count all the staff and non-staff costs that relate to the design and production of these materials.
-More information on social media campaigning during elections [PDF] is available from the Electoral Commission.

 Where can I find out more?

 Check out our briefing on the Lobbying Act and read .